 America is making astounding progress in the world of weed.
 The possession, use, and cultivation of recreational marijuana is being legalized in more and more states each year, and the number of growers, both amateur and professional, is on the rise.
-Some gardeners prefer to grow their pot outdoors, while others prefer to set up an indoor grow room ? be it a tent, a closet, a spare room, or an entire facility.
+Some gardeners prefer to grow their pot outdoors, while others prefer growing indoors ? be it a tent, a closet, a spare room, or an entire facility.

 What Is a Carbon Filter?

-The purpose of this long-lasting, easily maintained filter is to remove impurities and contaminants from the air using a chemical adsorption process, which means you can (and according to many growers, should) use one to reduce the smell of marijuana in your grow room.
+The purpose of this long-lasting, easily maintained filter is to remove impurities and contaminants from the air using a chemical adsorption process, which means you can (and according to many growers, should) use one to reduce the smell of marijuana when you’re growing indoors.
 While this article will focus on using carbon filters as air filtration and purification systems, they are also frequently used for water purification by removing chlorine, sediment, taste, and odor (as well as potential volatile organic compounds).

 How Does It Work?